 \subsection{Main results}

-Our primary interest is to recover an unknown function $f$ from its head wave transform.
+Our primary interest is to recover an unknown function $f$ from its head-wave transform.
 In dimensions $n \geq 3$, our problem is formally overdetermined as we are trying to find an $n$-dimensional object $f$ from a $(2n-2)$-dimensional data.
 Despite overdeterminacy, we expect our transform not to be injective in general, since our integral data contains information in two prescribed directions.
-In this article, we study two types of questions, which we discuss here briefly: \begin{enumerate} \item[(1)] \textbf{Inversion formula}: Under what assumptions on the unknown function $f$, can it be uniquely and explicitly recovered from the knowledge of its head wave transform $\mathcal{R}f$? \item[(2)] \textbf{Kernel description}: In general, the head wave transform $\mathcal{R}$ is not injective and therefore it is natural to identify the obstruction to the injectivity.
-In other words, we would like to identify the kernel of the head wave transform $\mathcal{R}$. \end{enumerate} We provide answers to both the questions under several different sets of assumptions on the geometry of the vector fields $\vuu$ and $\vv$ and on the function $f$.
+In this article, we study two types of questions, which we discuss here briefly: \begin{enumerate} \item[(i)] \textbf{Inversion formula}: Under what assumptions on the unknown function $f$, can it be uniquely and explicitly recovered from the knowledge of its head-wave transform $\mathcal{R}f$? \item[(ii)] \textbf{Null space description}: In general, the head-wave transform $\mathcal{R}$ is not injective and therefore it is natural to identify the obstruction to the injectivity.
+In other words, we would like to identify the null space of the head-wave transform $\mathcal{R}$. \end{enumerate} We provide answers to both the questions under several different sets of assumptions on the geometry of the vector fields $\vuu$ and $\vv$ and on the function $f$.
 First, we record various geometric assumptions on vector fields $\vuu$ and $\vv$ that will be used at different places in this article.
-These assumptions are listed in Assumption~\ref{as:A} and~Assumption~\ref{as:B} as follows: \begin{as} These assumptions will be needed to derive inversion schemes to recover a function.
+These assumptions are listed in Assumption~\ref{as:A} and~Assumption~\ref{as:B} as follows: \begin{as} These assumptions will be needed to derive inversion formulas to recover a function.
 The first two conditions, (A1) and (A2), are related to the case when the gliding surface is $\R^{n-1} \times \{0\} \subseteq \R^n$.